GitAndrewCoffee/wedding_planner/README.md

 # My Wedding App

-This is an app that allows you to plan, managage, and organize the big day!
+This is an app that allows you to plan a schedule for your big day!
 This app schedules out a day's event by start and end times and allows the user to create a series of labeled notes for each event.

 ## Features